A general theory for anisotropic Kirchhoff-Love shells with in-plane bending of embedded fibers: Analytical solutions

 \subsection{Geodesic curvature of a circle embedded in an expanding flat surface}

 { } The first example presents the computation of geodesic curvature $\kappa_\mrg$ from Eqs.~\eqref{e:kgok} and \eqref{e:kg2} and confirms that only Eq.~\eqref{e:kgok} gives the correct value for initially curved fibers.
-This illustrates the limitation of the existing Kirchhoff-Love gradient theory for cases where $\dot{\Gamma}_{\alpha\beta}^\gamma=0$ due to the choice of surface parametrization.
+This illustrates the limitation of existing second-gradient Kirchhoff-Love shell theory for cases where $\dot{\Gamma}_{\alpha\beta}^\gamma=0$ due to the choice of the surface parametrization.

 To this end, we consider a circular fiber $\sC_0\in\sS_0$ with initial radius $R$ expanding according to the deformation gradient $\bF=\lambda\,\bI$ to $\sC\in\sS$ with the current radius $r$ as shown in Fig.~\ref{f:eg1}.
 Therefore, the geodesic curvatures of $\sC_0$ and $\sC$ are expected to simply be $\kappa^0_\mrg=1/R$ and $\kappa_\mrg=1/r$, respectively.